mycal-tucker/marl-ae-comm/marl-grid/red-blue-doors/README.md

 Videos, tensorboard logs, and checkpoints generated during training are saved in `./runs` by default.

+## Comm options
+Mycal has been experimenting with different communication methods.
+Remember to set it in config.py

 ## Code layout

 | Code          | Detail |